psarando/shire-reckoning/README.md

 and [as mentioned earlier](#reckoning-start-dates), only the Shire Calendar was compared to the Gregorian calendar, which complicates attempts to observe these calendars in modern times.
-Perhaps he was intentionally vague on some of these details, as indicated by his [letter #268](http://tolkiengateway.net/wiki/Letter_268) (it's referring to the fate of Shadowfax at the end of the story, but I think it also applies to Appendix D):
+Perhaps he was intentionally vague on some of these details, as indicated by his [letter #268](http://tolkiengateway.net/wiki/Letter_268).
+The following excerpt is referring to the fate of Shadowfax at the end of the story, but I think it also applies to Appendix D:

 > I feel it is better not to state everything (and indeed it is more realistic,
 > since in chronicles and accounts of 'real' history,
 > many facts that some enquirer would like to know are omitted,
-> and the truth has to be discovered or guessed from such evidence as there is)."
+> and the truth has to be discovered or guessed from such evidence as there is).
 >
 > -- J.R.R.
 Tolkien's letter #268, as quoted in The Lord of the Rings: A Reader's Companion

-So it's up to the reader to put together the clues Tolkien left us in the Appendices of *The Lord of the Rings*, in order to figure out how these calendars, throughout their history in Middle-earth, would have related to a modern Gregorian calendar, and perhaps that will help us to determine an "appropriate" way to observe these calendars in modern times.
+So it's up to the reader to put together the clues Tolkien left us in the Appendices of *The Lord of the Rings*, in order to figure out how these calendars, throughout their history in Middle-earth, would have related to the modern Gregorian calendar, which could help us to determine how to observe these calendars in modern times.

 Many have already attempted this, including Boris Shapiro in his article "[The Calendars of Imladris, Gondor and the Shire and their adaptation for Gregorian reckoning](http://www.elvish.org/gwaith/calendars.htm)",